Privacy and Security Notice

 Research interests

 Nuclear structure functions: Measured high-x scattering from nuclei, aimed at isolating the short-range structure of the nucleus and understanding modification to nucleon structure within the nuclear medium.
 Performed duality studies with high-precision nucleon and nuclear structure function measurements.
-Recently compleated experiment to measure the EMC effect at large x, especially for light nuclei.
+Recently completed experiments to study Short-Range correlations and to measure the EMC effect at large x, focusin on light nuclei.
+In both cases, the anomolous behavior of Be-9 suggests the importance of the alpha-like cluster structure, which appears to have a significant impact, even in high-energy5D scattering

 Color Transparency: Involved in SLAC and JLab studies of color transparency in A(e,e'p) reactions, the recent JLab Hall B measurement of color transparency in rho electroproduction, and JLab Hall C measurement of transparency in pion electroproduction.